How We Filter Research

 2

-Papers in excluded domains (robotics, medical, etc.) are automatically filtered.
-This removes about 20-30% of submissions before human review.
+Papers in excluded domains (robotics, medical, speech, etc.) are automatically removed.
+This eliminates ~30% before human review.

 3